The New Testament Passover in Chronological Harmony

 Many have assumed that the killing of the lamb was all that God required the Israelites to do; however, the eating of the Passover sacrifice was also a vital part of keeping the Passover.
 The disciples asked Jesus the following:

 "Where do you desire that we should prepare the Passover, that we may eat . . . where is the guest chamber, where I may eat the Passover with my disciples?
 With desire I have desired to eat the Passover with you before I suffer.
 For I say to you that I will not eat of it any more at all, until it be fulfilled in the kingdom of God" (Lk.22:8,11,15-16 KJV).

-It is clear in both the Old and New Testaments that keeping the Passover also meant eating the Passover.
+It is clear from the biblical record that keeping the Passover also meant eating the Passover.

 NO REFERENCE TO THE PASSOVER DATE

 In view of the plain scriptures noted, there should be no question that Jesus and his disciples did eat the Passover the evening before some of the Jews ate the Passover.